Table of Content

 • Should I overcommit to achieve my NAV exposure goals?

 Effective liquidity planning allows LPs to manage cash reserves efficiently, while commitment pacing involves strategically timing and sizing commitments to maintain a balanced portfolio and achieve long-term investment goals.
 To tackle these challenges, LPs need to model out expected cash flows and NAV trajectories.
-This is where forecasting models enter the picture.
+This is where forecasting models enter the picture, and the problem Tamarix’s platform is designed to solve.
+For guidance on how to present these projections to investment committees, see our private markets reporting guide for CIOs.

 One of the most popular forecasting tools is the Takahashi and Alexander model ("TA"), introduced at the Yale Endowment Fund in 2001.
 There are many reasons behind its success: